 Notable Beaches In Western Florida:

 The Panama City Beach runs for about 27 miles.
 It’s a popular spot for diving, surfing, and picnicking.
 The area is known as the “wreck diving capital of the South”, and dolphin gazing tours as well as other coastal tours are offered in the area.
 The nearby St. Andrews State Park offers excellent hiking opportunities and views of wildlife.

 Known for being quite a bit quieter and more relaxing than the nearby Panama City Beach, Seaside and its beachfront are considered a picture perfect and family-friendly getaway spot.
-Hiking trails can be found around the area that wind through beautiful canopies of oak, pine, magnolia and hickory.
+Hiking trails can be found around the area that wind through beautiful canopies of oak, pine, magnolia, and hickory.
 The Farmers Market of Seaside has fresh fruits you can purchase for your afternoon.
-The town and its beaches were made famous by the movie The Truman Show, which was filmed there.
+The town and its beaches were made famous in the movie The Truman Show, which was filmed there.

 Santa Rosa Beach

 Santa Rosa is regarded as one of the best places in Florida for travel and leisure, and the Santa Rosa Beach is a popular destination for tourists from around the world due to its soft white sands and clean waters.
-Boat tours are offered in the area, and the nearby topsail Hill Preserve State Park is an excellent area for hiking and biking.
+Boat tours are offered in the area, and the nearby Topsail Hill Preserve State Park is an excellent area for hiking and biking.

 St. Joseph Peninsula State Park

 The St. Joseph Peninsula State Park encompasses around 10 miles of beachfront covered in warm white sands.
 The beaches here have been rated as some of the best beaches in the United States, and all sorts of activities are welcome here.
 Fishing, kite flying, surfing, and swimming are all common activities in the Bay and its grasp lacks.
 Overnight camping is even welcome at the state park, and hiking trails in the region offer excellent chances to observe wildlife.